django-cms/djangocms-template/README.md

 ### Mailtrap setup

-- signup with a tech eamil, eg `tech+{project_name}@what.digital` https://mailtrap.io/register/signup
+- signup with a tech email, eg `tech+{project_name}@what.digital` https://mailtrap.io/register/signup
-- save the login/password to the project's 1password vault, or send it to Victor / Mario, and add it to this REAMDE file
+- save the login/password to the project's 1password vault, or send it to Victor / Mario, and add it to this README file
 - add `EMAIL_URL` to the divio envs `smtps://{username}:{password}@smtp.mailtrap.io:2525`

 ### Sentry setup